Mondongo-cl/WSO2Notes/wso2/Install.md

 ### Installation Issues Micro Integration Studio

-if you are experimenting dificulties to see the artifacts configuration forms, you need add a manifest file to change the IDE display mode.
+if you are experimenting dificulties to see the artifacts configuration forms.

+#### Step 1: add a manifest file to change the IDE display mode.

 ```